geoffmunn/utility-scripts/docs/workflows.md

       - Workflow Wallet 1
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC
         when:
           - LUNC > 1000
       - action: send
+        description: Send all available LUNC to the Osmosis wallet if there is more than 1000 LUNC
         amount: 100% LUNC
         recipient:  Osmosis Workflow 1
         when:
           - LUNC > 1000
       - action: swap
+        description: Swap 50% of all LUNC in the Osmosis wallet to KUJI
         wallet:  Osmosis Workflow 1
         amount: 50% LUNC
         swap to: KUJI
         when:
           - always
       - action: swap
+        description: Swap all remaining LUNC in the Osmosis wallet to CRO
         wallet:  Osmosis Workflow 1
         amount: 100% LUNC
         swap to: CRO